-You may find that the need arises for a new thermocouple (PN 944017.901) as a result of normal wear and tear, accidental breakage, contamination of the thermocouple, etc.
+You may find that the need arises for a new thermocouple (PN 944344.902) as a result of normal wear and tear, accidental breakage, contamination of the thermocouple, etc.

-Before removing the thermocouple, you will need to take off the TMA balance enclosure, the stage shield, and the spring clip holding the thermocouple in place.
-Then carefully thread the thermocouple down through the opening in the platform and unplug it.
+Before removing the thermocouple, you will need to perform the following steps:

+- 1. Take off the TMA balance enclosure, the stage shield, and the spring clip holding the thermocouple in place. - 2.
+Thread the thermocouple carefully down through the opening in the platform, and unplug it.